camunda/camunda-docs-manual/content/installation/camunda-modeler.md

 ## Operation Systems

+Officially supported on the following operating systems:

-* Windows 7 and later
+* Windows 7/10
-* Mac OS X 10.8 and later
+* Mac OS X 10.11 and later
+* Ubuntu LTS (latest)

+Reported to work on these operating systems, too:

 * Ubuntu 12.04 and later
 * Fedora 21
 * Debian 8

-{{< meta-comment "this is based on our testing environment and the Electron documentation" >}}
+{{< meta-comment "this is based on our testing environment and the Electron documentation (https://electronjs.org/docs/tutorial/support)" >}}

 ## Matching Camunda Process Engine Version